determined-ai/determined/docs/integrations/ide/pycharm.rst

 As of the current version, PyCharm lacks support for custom options in SSH commands via the UI.

-Therefore, you must provide via an entry in your ``ssh_config`` file, typically located at ``~/.ssh/config`` on Linux and macOS systems.
+Therefore, you must provide via an entry in your ``ssh_config`` file, typically located at ``~/.ssh/config`` on Linux systems.
 The Determined SSH command line follow this pattern:

 .. code::